AFriemann/scripts/README.md

 scripts
 =======

-A collection of more or less useful scripts
+A collection of more or less useful scripts.
+Beerware all the way!

 #### md2html